onurzaim/Zabbix-Templates/README.md

 By installing this template you will be able to monitor.
 Throughput, Active Connections and CPU utilization.

-CPU Alarm triggers are for 30% ,50% and 90%.
+CPU Alarm triggers are set to 30% ,50% and 90%.

-After version 11 of F5 devices memory information has to updated.
+After version 11 of F5 devices SNMP memory monitoring has to updated.